astropy/SPISEA/README.md

 request to the "dev" branch.

-All contributions will be acknowledged in the contributors file.
+All contributions will be acknowledged in the [contributors page]().
 Contributors with features used in future code releases will be co-authors in future SPISEA software papers.

 ## License